Naraenda/PerfHammer/readme.md

 In roughly descending priority:

-- If there's an animator, make the body skinned mesh renderer a child of the animator.
 - Multiply color to main texture.
 - Set texture compression on resulting atlasses.
 - Transfer blend shape values over after merging.
-- Fix the same bone showing up in duplicate armatures.
 - Clean up bone game objects after merging.
 - Allow texture up/down scaling.
 - Easier install/update process via an update manager (might or might not be aimed specifically for VRChat).